Up to 50% off sofas & mattresses — limited‑time deals.

 Pro Tips for Macy's Sofa

-• Measure more than wall length—map your walking paths so the room doesn’t become “all sofa.”
+• Measure more than wall length; map walking paths so the room does not become all sofa.

-• If you’re between sizes, prioritize seat-depth fit over arm style; comfort shows up daily.
+• If you are between sizes, prioritize seat-depth fit over arm style because comfort shows up daily.

-• For deep seats, keep a slim lumbar pillow nearby to prevent low-back flattening during long TV nights.
+• For deep seats, keep a slim lumbar pillow nearby to reduce low-back flattening.

-• Rotate where you sit when possible; even small habit changes slow down “favorite spot” wear.
+• Rotate where you sit when possible; small habit changes slow down favorite spot wear.

-• Vacuum seams and cushion edges weekly to keep grit from grinding into fabric and stitching.
+• Vacuum seams and cushion edges weekly so grit does not grind into fabric or stitching.

-• Treat spills as a timing issue: blot quickly, then follow the listed care method instead of improvising.
+• Treat spills as time-sensitive: blot first, then follow the listed care method.

-• For power recliners, plan outlet access and leave recline clearance before you commit to placement.
+• For power recliners, plan outlet access and recline clearance before delivery.

-• Use felt pads or furniture glides early—big pieces are easier to protect floors with than to repair later.
+• Use felt pads or furniture glides early to protect floors.

-• Recheck doorways and stair turns before delivery day; big sectionals are logistics before they’re furniture.
+• Recheck doorways and stair turns before delivery day; large sectionals are logistics first.

 FAQs